comsechq/sql-prune/README.md

 Optionnaly you can specifiy:

 - A different profile name with the `--profile` parameter
-- A different profiles locaiton with `--profiles-location`
+- A different profiles locaiton with `--profilesLocation`
 - A different region with `--region`

 #### TODO: